Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 The non-cooperation of the state government in Centre's projects is affecting the dreams of the people of Telangana, he said, while stressing on the state's progress as being important for overall national growth.

-Modi said due to the Covid pandemic and the continuing Russia-Ukraine war, the world was witnessing ups and downs in the economy, but amid this uncertainty, India was one of the countries that were investing a record amount in infrastructure modernization.
+Modi said due to the Covid pandemic and the continuing Russia-Ukraine war, the world was witnessing ups and downs in the economy, but amid this uncertainty, India was one of the countries that was investing record amount on infrastructure modernisation.

-He said Rs 10 lakh crore was allotted for infrastructure modernization in this year's Union budget.
+He said Rs 10 lakh crore was allotted for infrastructure modernisation in this year's Union budget.

-Earlier in the day, the PM flagged off the Secunderabad-Tirupati Vande Bharat Express train from Secunderabad Railway station here.
+Earlier in the day, PM Modi flagged off the Vande Bharat Express train between Secunderabad and Tirupati at the Secunderabad Railway station here.
+Secunderabad is the headquarters of South Central Railway zone.

+The Vande Bharat train will reduce the travel time between Secunderabad and Tirupati in the neighbouring state by almost three and half hours and will be particularly beneficial to pilgrims.

-This is the second Vande Bharat train linking Telangana and Andhra Pradesh.
-Modi on January 15 virtually flagged off the Secunderabad-Visakhapatnam Vande Bharat Express.
+The indigenous semi-high speed train is the second Vande Bharat train to be operated between Telangana and Andhra Pradesh.

-Telangana Animal Husbandry Minister Talasani Srinivas Yadav participated in the flagging-off ceremony of the train service.

-PM Modi also launched and inaugurated several infrastructure projects from the public meeting venue.
+On January 15, Modi had virtually flagged off the Vande Bharat train service between Secunderabad and the port city of Visakhapatnam in AP, which was the first such service connecting the two Telugu-speaking states.

+Modi said the new Vande Bharat train service, which was flagged off from Secunderabad to Tirupati, links the city of the temple of Goddess Bhagya Lakshmi (Hyderabad) with the abode of Lord Sri Venkateswara in Tirupati.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)